MohmedAAK/Novel-Methods-For-Enchancing-Skin-Cancer-Classification/README.md

 we did not aim to get high results we just want to prove that our methods worth to try as replacement for common methods in this field

-Heightest results: we could achive was by novel enseble (CWT) (best 10 simple models no 5-fold) 83,4% balanced accurcy on live leader board without extra data within our experiments
+Heightest results: we could achive was by novel ensemble (CWT) (best 10 simple models no 5-fold) 83,4% balanced accurcy on live leader board without extra data within our experiments

 ![](Our_team.jpg)